Financial-Times/x-dash/contribution.md

     When adding new variations or configurations to an existing component these should be made visible by adding a new story for inclusion in the component demos.
 These demos also generate the snapshots used for [testing](#testing) and your build will fail if do not update these.

   - ### No hacks or temporary workarounds
     The stability of `x-dash` is vital for it to be successful.
 As well as maintaining quality it is important to consider that The App and FT.com have very different lifespans; a "quick hack" may remain installed on an App user's device for several weeks or even months.
-Need to hack?
+Need a hack?
 Keep it in your app!

+  - ### Reviewers are empowered to say no
+    This is a collaborative project and sometimes your pull request may not work in the best interests of those in another team so they have been given the power to say "no".
+If your pull request is good but requires a major release which it may be held until a more suitable time.

   - ### Follow the code style
     We have a [code style](#code-style), and the pull request build will fail if this isn't followed.
 If the code style varies for a project already then it's best to follow the example set in that project.
 We're not mean, we just like consistency!